 4. Check to see if you are eligible for credit

 You may be eligible to receive credit for your previous study.

 5. Review tuition fees

 A summary of indicative tuition fees for all Swinburne courses is available for your information.
 Individual course fees can also be found on Course Search.

 You will need to provide your education and employment history with your application.

 Make sure you have relevant information, including your:

 - year of graduation

 7. Prepare your documents

-If you have followed all these steps and you have all the necessary documentation and information, you are ready to apply to Swinburne.
-You can submit your application directly to Swinburne or through an authorised representative in your country.
+If you have followed all these steps and you have all the necessary documentation and information, you are ready to complete your application form and apply online.
+Use the below link to access our International Online Application system.